by chelsea schuyler

 If you want to know what the weather’s like, but you’re stuck in a dark room somewhere, your friend might stick their hand out the window and report back about whether it’s hot, cold, misting, wind-chilled, or humid.

-Well, your body (and throat) has what is basically a bajillion little arms sticking out of windows, reaching out to see what’s happenin, and reporting back to the brain.
+Well, your body (and throat) has a bunch of vanilloid receptor 1s (VR1), which are basically a bajillion little arms sticking out, reaching out to see what’s happenin, and reporting back to the brain.

-If something over about 107 degrees touches you, the VR1s tell the brain “HEY – things are really heatin up in here.”
+If you touch something that’s over about 107 degrees, the VR1s tell the brain “HEY – things are really heatin up in here.”
 And the brain goes “That must be painful.
-I mean literally, I shall make that painful.”
+I mean literally, I shall make that painful so you avoid it.”

 Cool huh?
 Just like they say in WestWorld – “Pain is just a program.”

-(P.S. – That doesn’t mean alcohol doesn’t damage your throat though – it doesn’t burn it, but it does wash away mucous membranes (hence dryness) and heighten your risk of throat cancer.
+(P.S. – That doesn’t mean alcohol doesn’t damage your throat though.
+It doesn’t burn, but it does wash away mucous membranes (hence dryness) and heighten your risk of throat cancer.
 Wee!)